 Race With Us

 Want to experience the adrenaline rush of dragon boat racing?
-Our club will participate in several races this season, both in the DC area and across the country.
+Our club participates in several races each season, both in the DC area and across the country.
 All paddlers have the opportunity to race with the club-inclusive team.
 For the more competitive paddler, try out for our premier race team.
 With some of the most talented dragon boat coaches in the DC area, you’ll gain top-notch instruction and race with other committed athletes.
-Current members can sign up for upcoming races on the 2015 Race Schedule.